-Two relevant cases that involved claims for damages, and had previously been sanctioned by the CNDC, were initiated as a consequence of anticompetitive conduct.
+Two significant cases that involved claims for damages (and in which the CNDC had previously imposed sanctions) were initiated as a consequence of anticompetitive conduct.
 One was a cartel case and the other focused on an abuse of dominant position.

 The first, Asociación Protección Consumidores del Mercado Común del Sur v.
 Loma Negra Cía Industrial Argentina SA y otros s/ ordinario, was rejected by the judge for lack of legitimacy.

 In the second case, Auto Gas SA v.
-YPF SA y otros s/ ordinario, the judge estimated that the damages amounted to 13,094,457 Argentine pesos, plus the costs of the process.
+YPF SA y otros s/ ordinario, the judge awarded damages amounting to 13,094,457 pesos, plus costs for the proceedings.

-In January 2020, Rodrigo Luchinsky took office as the president of the CNDC and will continue to lead the competition authority until the ANAC is constituted, in replace of former president of the CNDC, Esteban Greco.
-Due to the lack of activity caused by the pandemic, it is too premature to say what course the CNDC will take under Mr Luchinsky's leadership.
+In January 2020, Rodrigo Luchinsky took office as the president of the CNDC (replacing former president Esteban Greco) and he will continue to lead the competition authority until the ANAC is constituted.
+Because of the pandemic, the resulting lack of activity means that it is too premature to say what course the CNDC will take under Mr Luchinsky's leadership.

-The new Antitrust Law, which was promoted – among others – by the CNDC, entered into force in May 2018.
-This new Law will create a new, independent national competition authority.14 This will be comprised of (1) the Antitrust Tribunal, (2) the Anticompetitive Conducts Trial Secretariat (which will be in charge of the anticompetitive conduct analysis), and (3) the Economic Concentrations Secretariat (which will be in charge of the merger control process).
-As regards anticompetitive practices, the new Law:
+The Antitrust Law, which was promoted by the CNDC, among others, entered into force in May 2018.
+The Antitrust Law will establish the ANAC as a new, independent national competition authority comprising (1) the Antitrust Tribunal, (2) the Anticompetitive Conduct Trial Secretariat (which will be in charge of anticompetitive conduct assessments), and (3) the Economic Concentrations Secretariat (which will be in charge of the merger control process).
+As regards anticompetitive practices, the Antitrust Law:

 - considers cartel practices illegal per se;